cw-l/musings/_posts/2026-03-03-authentik-in-rootless-docker.md

 * Docker is running [rootless](2026-02-26-rootless-docker.md).

 ### Theory
+1. Assign a static IP to the VM via your router.
-1. Create a new non-root & non-sudoer user for installing & running Authentik.
+2. Create a new non-root & non-sudoer user for installing & running Authentik.
 Switch to, or login with this user.
-2. At the user's home folder, create the necessary folders for installing & running Authentik.
+3. At the user's home folder, create the necessary folders for installing & running Authentik.
-3. Download the Docker Compose file into the application folder, e.g., ~/authentik.
+4. Download the Docker Compose file into the application folder, e.g., ~/authentik.
-4. Generate PostgreSQL password and secret key.
+5. Generate PostgreSQL password and secret key.
-5. Patch the Docker Compose file for running rootless either manually or using script.
+6. Patch the Docker Compose file for running rootless either manually or using script.
 Update "/var/run/docker.sock:/var/run/docker.sock" to "/run/user/1000/docker.sock:/var/run/docker.sock".
-6. Install and start authentik (using default ports: HTTP - 9000 and HTTPS - 9443).
+7. Install and start authentik (using default ports: HTTP - 9000 and HTTPS - 9443).
+8. As you're running rootless, you'll need to ensure that the standard user lingers after you exit the SSH (setup), compose.yml is configured correctly, and auto-start after VM reboot.
+9. [Optional] Run `systemctl --user is-enabled docker` should return `true`.
+If it doesn't run `systemctl --user enable docker` then `systemctl --user start docker`.
+10. [Optional] Verify in compose.yml: `restart: unless-stopped`.
+Should have been configured as default.
-7. Browse to http://<YOUR_SERVER_IP>:9000/if/flow/initial-setup/ to continue with the configuration.
+11. Browse to http://<YOUR_SERVER_IP>:9000/if/flow/initial-setup/ to continue with the configuration.
 Refresh the page if it did not redirect to login page after a few minutes.
-8. Rename the default admin username and enable MFA to secure the account.
+12. Rename the default admin username and enable MFA to secure the account.

 ### Installation
 ```bash